 Complications in staffing abound, as HR teams need to monitor recommendations from local, state and national bodies, including the Centers for Disease Control and Prevention (CDC), for updates on the coronavirus.
 They also need to focus on helping current employees feel safe and secure and coordinating with talented candidates for key positions while tensions and concerns are still high.

-Market Watch recently reported data from the Global Applicant Tracking System Market research report that show how vital an applicant tracking system (ATS) can be for an HR team trying to stay on track and keep everything in balance.
+Verified Market Research recently reported data from the Global Applicant Tracking System Market research report that show how vital an applicant tracking system (ATS) can be for an HR team trying to stay on track and keep everything in balance.